ajaybnl/Xiaomi-Note-9-Remove-Bloatware-Ads-Usage-Access-SPY-/README.md

-# Xiaomi Note 9 (Pro / Pro Max) Remove Bloatware / Ads / SPY App Packages
+# Xiaomi Note 9 (Pro / Pro Max) (Any MIUI 11 / 10 Phone) Remove Bloatware / Ads / SPY App Packages

 ### This script works with all phones with MIUI 11 / 10